denten-books/plain-text/20-metaphor.md

 Programming at its essence is a phatic activity.
 Code shapes and commands.
 At the same time, it conjures fantastical metaphors to occlude the structure of shaping and commanding.
-The simulacrum created by code obscures the incongruence between the visible sign and the underlying material affordances of the medium.
+The simulacrum created by code obscures the incongruence between visible signs and a medium's underlying material affordances.
 What you see is not always what you get.
-We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
+We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and sign at the site of inscription.

 The simulation is without a referent.
-It bears little resemblance to the material substrata of electronic reading.
-We believe we are handling a book;
-our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
+It bears little resemblance to material substrata of electronic reading.
+We believe we are handling books; our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
 But when reading electronically, we are handling something other than print material.
 The semblance to paper guides our intuitions about the medium and its associated affordances: to scroll, bookmark, or turn pages.
-We have far fewer intuitions about the affordances of inscription at the micromolecular level.
-As we "turn" the simulated page an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997;
-@aaron_flash_2002; @bez_introduction_2003].
-In this way, the everyday inscription---the digital word---comprises numerous improbable events at quantum scale.
+We have far fewer intuitions about the affordances of inscription, at the micromolecular level.
+As we "turn" simulated pages, electric charges embedded into a solid state medium cross the impenetrable oxide barrier, reaching their destination, the floating gate, through quantum tunnelling.
+Electromagnetic inscription exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997; @aaron_flash_2002; @bez_introduction_2003].
+A digital text thus comprises numerous improbable events at quantum scale.

-What can be said then about the practices of reading and interpretation grounded in such remote physicalities?
+What can be said then about practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to unfold figuratively, removed from the material conditions of knowledge production.
 Metaphor sustains our lives in digital worlds artificially, by analogy with habituated media.
-We already know what to do with paper; the electronic book therefore replicates paper.
-Such metaphors dull the discomfort of contact between human and machine.
-They hinder the effort of mastering poetics at the quantum level: the ability to inject electrons, draw lattices, manipulate arrays, affect solid states of being.
+We already know what to do with paper; electronic books therefore replicate paper.
+Replicators dull the discomfort of contact between human and machine.
+They hinder efforts to master poetics at quantum scale: the ability to inject electrons, draw lattices, manipulate arrays, affect solid states of being.
 It is tempting to view media ecosystems that host our digital lives as a kind of a natural element like water or air.
 But we should not forget that computational ecologies are always constructed environments.
-They are not governed by the laws of physics in the same sense that clouds or oceans are.
-They form a part of a massive tactical effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of computational control.
-The simulation encodes political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.
+They are not governed by laws of physics in the same sense that clouds or oceans are.
+They form part of a massive tactical effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of computational control.
+Simulations encode political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.

 My goal in this chapter is therefore to interrupt the frictionless advance of the computational metaphor: to separate resemblances from their designations,